20 Photos That Celebrate Our Natural World—And Show What’s at Stake

 The Dead Sea is so salty that it looks like icebergs of salt crystals float in it, as in this photo.
 The salt makes swimmers very buoyant, and people can float so high in the water that they can read a newspaper without getting it wet.
 This salt lake between Israel and Jordan is 1,300 feet below sea level, the lowest point on Earth.

 Every year, the Dead Sea shrinks by about three feet, and dangerous sinkholes appear around the lake.
 Some hotels built in the 1980s are so far from where the shore of the Dead Sea is now that they pump water into reservoirs so that tourists don’t have to take a drive to go for a swim.
-Better water-management policies in the region might help it survive, but just in case, it’s on our list of the breathtaking places you should visit before they disappear.
+Better water-management policies in the region might help it survive.

 Polar bears, which can weigh up to 1,600 pounds, live in the Arctic and need ice to survive.
 The reduction in sea ice due to climate change is a threat to the population, and these animals are now classified as vulnerable.
 Polar bears particularly like to feast on seals, and they position themselves on the edges of the ice, waiting for one to bob up to breathe.
 And here’s a fun polar-bear fact: Mothers usually give birth to twins.
 You have a good chance of seeing polar bears on a safari in Canada’s north, like with Churchill Wild.